oidelima/RealPianoAR/README.md

-# RealPiano
+# RealPiano AR

-# The AR application to learn how to play the piano with augmented reality on the quest 2.
+Real Piano is an augmented reality application that allows you to project notes to play on top of your piano, accelerating the time it takes to master your favorite songs.

+In this app you can:
+- Visualize which notes should be currently pressed.
+- Visualize which notes need to be pressed next.
+- Change the speed of songs.
+- Create loops for replaying tricky parts of the song.